giovanneluna/dogs-react/README.md

+# Dogs
+Project designed to deepen our studies using React and Javascript.
+The API used in this project is public, and its data is reset every 10 minutes.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.